 \end{theorem}

-In addition to the estimate of $\|u-\vDEn\|_X$, this theorem assures the existence of the unique solution $\vDEn$, which means that the system~\eqref{Def:DE-Sinc-linear-eq-matvec-Nyst} is uniquely solvable.
+In addition to providing the estimate of $\|u-\vDEn\|_X$, this theorem guarantees the existence of the unique solution $\vDEn$; this means that the system~\eqref{Def:DE-Sinc-linear-eq-matvec-Nyst} is uniquely solvable.
 Furthermore, in the same way as Lemma~\ref{lem:ProjSE-estimate}, we can estimate the remaining term $\|\ProjDE\|_{\mathcal{L}(X,X)}$ as follows.

 \begin{lemma} There exists a constant $C_3$ independent of $N$ such that $\|\ProjDE\|_{\mathcal{L}(X,X)}\leq C_3\log(N+1)$. \end{lemma}